 - Click The Track button.
 You will see the playhead has now gone to the beginning of your Clip.
 Use the Exit Custom Track button in

 purple zone to cancel.

 - In the Preview Window, click and drag a box around the person or object you want to CustomTrack.

 If you need to track a person's face (because AutoCrop selected other parts the body by default), we recommend selecting just the eyes and nose with the CustomTrack Box.

-- The Track button will now be replaced with three new options:
+- The Track button will now be replaced with two new options: